 Learn the basics of searching for articles in business databases in our short video below, or refer to our Research Tips guide for for examples of how to search article databases effectively, like using single words or short phrases.

-(Sample video content from Business Source Complete database used by permission of EBSCO Publishing.)
+(Sample video content from Business Source Ultimate database used by permission of EBSCO Publishing.)